jpcrs/binocular/README.md

 ## What's Binocular?
 `Binocular` is an extension to improve the file navigation and workspace management in VSCode.
 Inspired by [Telescope](https://github.com/nvim-telescope/telescope.nvim).

 Important: The code isn't tested or extensible enough to make this a serious extension.
 I just created this to help my current workflow whenever I have to use vscode.
-It's expected to not work for other people.
+It's no guaranteed to work for other people.

 ### Motivation?
 My RSI.